Akiko Omae

-Akiko Omae (大前 綾希子, Ōmae Akiko) is a Japanese former professional tennis player.
+Akiko Omae (大前 綾希子, Ōmae Akiko) is a Japanese former tennis player.

 On 3 April 2017, she reached her best singles ranking of world No. 188.
 On 21 November 2016, she peaked at No. 95 in the doubles rankings.
-Omae has won seven titles in singles and twenty-three in doubles on the ITF Circuit.
+Omae has won seven titles in singles and twenty-five in doubles on the ITF Circuit.

 Her biggest title for Omae to date was when she won the doubles event at the 2015 Dunlop World Challenge, partnering with Peangtarn Plipuech.

 Omae announced her retirement from professional tennis in September 2025.